Prostate Cancer Treatment Guide

 Types of Chemotherapy

-Chemotherapy that is used in the treatment of prostate cancer can be administered either orally or intravenously.
-When patients experience either hormone refractory cancer or prostate cancer bone metastasis, doctors may begin chemotherapy.
 Some doctors use chemotherapy in small and frequent doses, such as daily oral pills or frequent low dose injections.
-Small doses can benefit the patient by increasing the exposure time to the therapy in addition to lower the occurrence and severity of side effects.
-Some patients use venous access devices which are used for frequent low dose injections.
-Patients do not go to their doctor’s office for this prostate cancer treatment but receive their therapy through a machine.
+Small doses can benefit patients by increasing the exposure time to the therapy in addition to lowering the occurrence and severity of side effects.
+Some patients use venous access devices, which are used for frequent low dose injections.
+Patients do not go to their doctor’s office for this prostate cancer treatment, but receive their therapy through a machine.
 A small device called a port is placed on top of the skin.
-The port connects to a tube which connects to the vein.
+The port connects to a tube, which then connects to the vein.
 Through these connections, the venous access device supplies the body with low doses of chemotherapy drugs.

 Chemotherapy Drugs

-Doxorubicin works by binding to the DNA of a cell and inhibits the production of protein.
+Doxorubicin (Adriamycin) works by binding to the DNA of a cell and inhibits the production of protein.
 The drug is administered intravenously and has been known to cause serious tissue damage if the solution escapes from the vein.
 Escaped doxorubicin will cause pain, redness, and swelling around the injection site.

-Estramustine phosphate is known as an alkylating agent.
+Estramustine phosphate (Emcyt) is known as an alkylating agent.
 The drug is taken in the form of a capsule.
 Patients are encouraged to take the capsule with a full glass of water one hour before or two hours after a meal.
 Doctors also encourage patients not to take estramustine phosphate with dairy products because dairy may affect the chemotherapy’s effectiveness.

-Mitoxantrone belongs to the chemotherapy group called antineoplastics.
+Mitoxantrone (Novantrone) belongs to the chemotherapy group called antineoplastics.
 Mitoxantrone is given in the form of injection at either the doctor’s office or at home.
 Patients taking mitoxantrone at home must carefully follow their doctor’s instructions.
 Mitoxantrone is sometimes taken with corticosteroids, such as prednisone.
 Prednisone is used to treat inflammation and has shown to be useful for patients with bone metastasis.
-Vinblastine is another type of antineoplastic.
+Vinblastine (Velban) is another type of antineoplastic.
 This chemotherapy is given by injection through a cannula, which is a fine tube inserted directly into the vein.
 Antineoplastics may also be called anti-tumor antibiotics.

 Chemotherapy drugs can cause serious and even dangerous side effects.
-Patients who are considering chemotherapy should speak with their doctors about which drug will benefit them the most as well as what results and side effects can be expected with each drug.
+Patients who are considering chemotherapy should speak with their doctors about which drug will benefit them the most, as well as what results and side effects can be expected with each drug.

 Coping with Prostate Cancer Are You at Risk for Prostate Cancer?
 Prostate Cancer News Glossary